Total robustness in Bayesian Nonlinear Regression: Proofs

 By triangle inequality.
 For every $f:\norm{f}_{\mathcal{H}}\le 1$ and $y\in\mathcal{Y}$, we have

 Taking integral over $\mathcal{Y}$ on both sides and then taking $\sup$ over $f:\norm{f}_{\mathcal{H}}\le 1$ finishes the proof. \end{proof}

-We are now ready to prove Theorem~\ref{thm:pseudo-classical}. \begin{proof}[Proof of Theorem~\ref{thm:pseudo-classical}] For clarity we collect the notation that governs the pseudo–sampling scheme.
+We are now ready to prove Theorem~\ref{thm:pseudo-classical}. \begin{proof}[of Theorem~\ref{thm:pseudo-classical}] For clarity we collect the notation that governs the pseudo-sampling scheme.
 Given a pair \((w,y)\) and a data set of size \(n\), the (misspecified) posterior predictive distribution of \(X\) is

 and its marginal mixture with the true data law is

 Fix an integer \(m\ge1\).
 Conditional on the observed sample \(\D_{1:n}\) we draw, for each \(i=1,\dots,n\),